jamonserrano/plumber-sass/README.md

 ### Using multiple fonts

-When using multiple fonts or families, you can define a baseline for each of them and use it as the optional `$baseline` parameter:
+When using multiple fonts or families, you can define a baseline for each and use it as the optional `$baseline` parameter:

 ```scss
 $header-baseline: 0.121; // Helvetica Neue